ab-10/ab-10.github.io/_posts/2017-10-01-NewsSimilarityTutorial.md

 ```

 So now you have two vectors, `titles1` and `titles2`, that contain corresponding duplicate titles (so `titles1[n]` and `titles[n]` are the duplicate title pairs).

-I hope this was helpful to your text mining.
-In case you have any questions or suggestions to this article, please leave a comment below and I'll do my best to reply.